-Figure 7 and Figure 8 present the benchmark results for BLAST Classic Cloud application on different EC2 instance types.
+Figure 4 and 6 present the benchmark results for BLAST Classic Cloud application on different EC2 instance types.
 These experiments processed 64 query files, each containing 100 sequences using 16 compute cores.
-While we expected the memory size to have a strong correlation to the BLAST performance, due to the querying of a large database, the performance results do not show a significant effect related to the memory size, as High-CPU-Extra-Large (HCXL) instances with less than 1GB of memory per CPU core were able to perform comparatively to Large and Extra-Large instances with 3.75GB per CPU core.
-However, it should be noted that there exists a slight correlation with memory size, as the lower clock rated Extra-Large (~2.0Ghz) instances with more memory per core performed similarly to the HCXL (~2.5Ghz) instances.
-The High-Memory-Quadruple-Large (HM4XL) instances (~3.25Ghz) have a higher clock rate, which partially explains the faster processing time.
+Whereas we expected the memory size to have a strong correlation to the BLAST performance, because of the querying of a large database, the performance results do not show a significant effect related to the memory size, as HCXL instances with less than 1 GB of memory per CPU core were able to perform comparatively to Large and XL instances with 3.75 GB per CPU core.
+However, it should be noted that there exists a slight correlation with memory size, as the lower clock-rated XL (~ 2.0 GHz) instances with more memory per core performed similarly to the HCXL (~ 2.5 GHz) instances.
+The HM4XL instances (~ 3.25 GHz) have a higher clock rate, which partially explains the faster processing time.
 Once again, the EC2 HCXL instances gave the most cost-effective performance, thus offsetting the performance advantages demonstrated by other instance types.